 Katsuya Eguchi (Creator, Director, Producer)

-As we said above, many people have contributed to make Animal Crossing what it is today, but the man most directly responsible is Katsuya Eguchi.
+As we said above, many people have contributed to make Animal Crossing what it is today, but the person perhaps most directly responsible is Katsuya Eguchi.

 Euguchi joined Nintendo 1986 working as a designer on Super Mario Bros.
 3 before moving on to direct Star Fox and Wave Race 64.
 He took on the role of Chief Designer for Yoshi’s Story before getting down to work on creating Animal Crossing based on his experiences of moving from his hometown of Chiba to Kyoto when he joined Nintendo over a decade earlier.